Grassy Narrows First Nation: Mercury contamination in Grassy Narrows, Ontario, Canada

-Grassy Narrows First Nation received a settlement in 1985 from the Government of Canada and the Reed Paper Company that bought-out the Dryden Pulp and Paper Company and its sister-company Dryden Chemical Company.
+Grassy Narrows First Nation received a settlement in 1985 from the Government of Canada and the Reed Paper Company that bought out the Dryden Pulp and Paper Company and its sister-company Dryden Chemical Company.
 Moreover, in June 2017, the Ontario government pledged $85 million to clean up the industrial mercury contamination.
 However, the mercury was never removed from the water and continues to affect the health of Grassy Narrows residents.
 Government agencies responsible for the cleanup and study of the mercury pollution in the Wabigoon River system fear that dredging the sediments in the Wabigoon River may increase the levels of mercury downstream.
 Thus, it is because the government entities do not wish to pollute the Wabigoon River system furthermore that the lack of cleanup is strategic rather than malicious.

-The amount of mercury present in fish as of 2012 was low according to Health Canada, that being said, a health advisory still remains in effect.
+The amount of mercury present in fish as of 2012 was low according to Health Canada, although a health advisory still remains in effect.
 Consumption of fish continues in the area, particularly pickerel (walleye), the local favourite, but it is high on the food chain and therefore contains high levels of mercury.
-Walleye remains dangerous for those with long-term exposure to the consumption of the fish as walleye contains approximately 13-15 times the recommended levels of mercury.
-In particular, it is because the walleye are roughly 40-90 times the advisable mercury intake limit for pregnant women, children and women who hope to bear offspring that the walleye is predominately hazardous.
+Walleye remains dangerous for those with long-term exposure to the consumption of the fish as walleye contains approximately 13–15 times the recommended levels of mercury.
+In particular, because the walleye contain roughly 40–90 times the advisable mercury intake limit for pregnant women, children and women who hope to bear offspring, the walleye is predominately hazardous.

 Some of the health issues associated with the consumption of the mercury infested fish in the Asubpeeschoseewagong First Nation community includes numbness, hearing loss, headaches, dizziness and limb cramps.
 Additionally, studies have found that the Asubpeeschoseewagong First Nation have experienced hypertension, stroke, as well as lung, stomach, psychiatric, orthopedic and heart diseases due to eating fish with high levels of mercury.
-Though there have been obvious health issues associated with the consumption of fish from the Wabigoon River system, Ed Wilson Landing, and Clay Lake, the Asubpeeschoseewagong First Nation community continue to eat the fish from these bodies of water as the community cannot afford to obtain boats in order to fish farther away from the infected waterways or afford pricey groceries.
+Though there have been obvious health issues associated with the consumption of fish from the Wabigoon River system, Ed Wilson Landing, and Clay Lake, the Asubpeeschoseewagong First Nation community continue to eat the fish from these bodies of water.
+Factors that may contribute to the ongoing consumption of fish in this region include the role of fish as a cultural symbol and the socioeconomic status of some members of the Asubpeeschoseewagong First Nation, as the community cannot afford to obtain boats in order to fish farther away from the infected waterways or pricey groceries.

-Factors that may contribute to the ongoing consumption of fish in this region include the socioeconomic status of some members of the Asubpeeschoseewagong First Nation and the role of fish as a cultural symbol.